Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole

-As the weak shock ($10^{47} - 10^{49}$\,erg) unbinds only $\sim 0.1 M_\odot$ of the outer envelope, it can produce a brief but luminous optical outburst that may be easily missed given the photometric coverage (Figure \ref{fig:model}), consistent with our optical constraints.
-Noting that this ejected mass caries a distribution of velocities as it moves outwards and cools (Materials and Methods), most of the material would reach the dust condensation radius and start forming new hot dust at a characteristic timescale of $\sim r_c / v_{\rm esc} \approx 650$\,d after the ejection, consistent with the peak of the MIR brightening.
-Although the details of the dust formation are sensitive to the assumed velocity distribution and dust formation process\cite{Kochanek2011}, given our model velocity distributions (Materials and Methods) we find that a fraction $f_{\rm shell}\sim 0.1$ of the total ejecta lies in the hot shell near the condensation radius at a given time.
-The shell dust mass is therefore $m_{\rm shell} \sim f_{\rm shell} M_g r_{\rm dg}$, where $M_g$ is the total ejected gas mass ($\sim 0.1$\,\Msun) and $r_{\rm dg} \approx 0.01$ is the dust-to-gas mass ratio, which indicates a characteristic mass of new dust formed of $\sim 10^{-4}$\,\Msun, similar to that measured from the SED evolution.
+Those are weak shock energies compared to typical core collapse SNe ($\sim 10^{51}$\,erg; \cite{Smartt2009}).
+They are sufficient to unbind $\lesssim 0.1 M_\odot$ of the outer envelope, which would produce a luminous optical outburst that is sufficiently brief to have been missed by observations given the photometric cadence (Figure \ref{fig:model}).
+We expect the ejected mass to carry a distribution of velocities as it moves outwards and cools \cite{suppmat}.
+Most of the material would reach the dust condensation radius ($r_{\rm c}$) at which solid dust grains begin to condense from the ejecta.
+This would produce hot dust on a timescale of $\sim r_{\rm c} / v_{\rm esc} \approx 30\,{\rm au}/ 60\,{\rm km\,s}^{-1} \approx 900$\,d after the ejection, which is consistent with the time of the observed peak MIR flux.
+Although the details of the dust formation are sensitive to the velocity distribution and dust formation process\cite{Kochanek2011}, our model velocity distributions \cite{suppmat} imply that the fraction of the total ejecta in the hot dust shell (near $r_{\rm c}$) is $f_{\rm shell} \approx 0.1$ at any given time.
+The hot dust mass in the shell is therefore $m_{\rm shell} \sim f_{\rm shell} M_g r_{\rm dg}$, where $M_g$ is the total ejected gas mass ($\sim 0.1$\,\Msun) and $r_{\rm dg} \approx 0.01$ \cite{Karambelkar2025, Kaminski2021} is the assumed dust-to-gas mass ratio.
+We find $m_{\rm shell} \sim 10^{-4}$\,\Msun, which is similar to the dust mass derived from the SED ($\approx 1.1 \times 10^{-4}$\,\Msun; Figure \ref{fig:dust_param_evol}).